nimoos/tweet_clustring_apriori/README.md

 # tweet clustring

-The last year's tweets in each of the digital transformation domains were collected by a web crawler and then cleared these tweets clustered, and the relation of words in each cluster revealed by association rules.
+The last year's tweets in each of the digital transformation domains were collected by a web crawler ,and cleared then, these tweets clustered, the relation of words in each cluster revealed by association rules.
 #  Features
   - text cleaning with regex
   - Tokenizing tweets